 Keep in mind that the area on which you are lying of a closed MRI is not enclosed at any time.
 If you look above, you can clearly see out one end.
 If you look down towards your feet, you will easily see out the other end.
 More than likely the lower part of your body is out of the scanner altogether.

 However, the scanner can still feel somewhat confining to some patients.
 If you are very nervous, there are alternatives available to help you relax:

-- Bring a family member or friend into the scanning room with you.
+- Bring a family member or friend with you to our Connecticut MRI Centers.
+They may go into the scanning room with you.
 Many people feel comforted just knowing someone else is right there at their side.
-Often times a person battling claustrophobia is able to comfortably complete the study and get the quality diagnosis they need without the assistance of pre-medication.
+Oftentimes a person battling claustrophobia is able to comfortably complete the study and get the quality diagnosis they need without the assistance of pre-medication.